ilias404/HTB-Sherlocks/NoxiousHTB/README.md

 # Task 9: Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?

-By filtering for `smb2` and scrolling down a bit, we can find a some `Tree Connect` Requests and Responses.
+By filtering for `smb2` and scrolling down a bit, we can find some `Tree Connect` Requests and Responses.

 > In SMB2 (Server Message Block v2), a `Tree Connect` refers to the process where a client connects to a specific shared resource on a server, such as a shared folder or printer.
 A `Tree Disconnect` is the opposite operation, where the client terminates that connection.